THE BIG LIFT 2011

 Our lifters assisted with various jobs that involved concreting, painting and gardening at the local PCYC, as well as gardening at two local childcare centres and scrubbing a local church.

-Staying at the wonderfully decorated Nurruby Childcare Centre, the team had a cosy sleep and come morning, were ready to get to work.
-Half the team went to the Narrabri Ability Support Service, a group home for women.
-They shovelled 6 tonnes of dirt, weeded garden beds, and did other maintenance odd-jobs around the place.
-The second group assisted at the Mercy Respite village, doing similar tasks as well as constructing a fence.
+Half of our team went to the Narrabri Ability Support Service, a group home for women.
+Altogether, we shoveled 6 tonnes of dirt, weeded garden beds and other maintenance odd-jobs.
+The second group assisted at the Mercy Respite village and focused on constructing a fence.

-Upon our arrival at Warialda Showgrounds (our home for the night) we were treated to a feast.
-Fuelled up and ready to work, we split off into our service projects the following morning, working at 8 different places around Warialda: the local preschool, primary school and high schools, the stream that runs through the town, the historic Carinda House, the local Anglican and Presbyterian churches, the Hospital and the Bowling Club.
+We worked in 8 different places around Warialda - the local schools, the stream that runs through the town, the historic Carinda House, the local Anglican and Presbyterian churches, the Hospital and Bowling Club.

-Although we stayed at the Balladean Soccer Club, we unfortunately didn't have time for a match.
-Early in the morning, most of the team boarded the bus to go to our next projects, at the Girraween National Park and the Stanthorpe Community Gardens.
 18 students went to the Girraween National Park, moving and sandbagging decomposed granite to help recover the popular Junction Track that was affected by the January floods.
-The Community Gardens team built a rammed earth wall, dug trenches to drain water away and laid the groundwork for new garden beds.
-A small number of Big Lifters stayed behind to mow the lawns and do maintenance at the soccer club.
+At the community gardens, the team built a rammed earth wall, dig trenches to drain water away and laid the groundwork for new garden beds.